PT3-Robotic-arm/robotic-arm-website/README.md

 ## Technologies used

-- Javascript is used for all the controls and events and for the [three.js](https://threejs.org/) library.
+- Javascript is used for all controls, event management and for the [three.js](https://threejs.org/) library.

 ## Preview